-This Mabo Dofu is Japanese-style mapo tofu made with a light and gentle blend of seasonings that creates an appetizing flavor.
+This Vegan Mapo Tofu is a Japanese-style mapo tofu made with a light and gentle blend of seasonings that creates an appetizing flavor.
 You won't find anything too spicy, but the dish still has enough heat to create a satisfying meal for everyone in your family!

-Mapo tofu is a Chinese dish and also a popular home cook dish in Japan.
+Mapo tofu is a popular Chinese dish from the Sichuan Province.
+It is also a well-liked home-cooked dish here in Japan (we call it mabo dofu).
 It's one of our favorite dishes because it has nice flavors and goes really well with noodles or steamed rice.

-It's usually cooked with minced meat but I made it in a vegan recipe.
+It's usually cooked with ground meat (ground pork or beef), but I decided to make a vegan version of the original recipe.

 - This recipe is for you if:

 - you are looking for a mabo dofu recipe.

 - you want to make Japanese mabo dofu.

 - you are looking for a vegan/vegetarian tofu recipe.